New Location - 6565 East River Road, Rush, NY

 What’s To See and Do at The Monroe County Fair!

 The Monroe County Fair is a family fair with the emphasis on agriculture, horticulture and husbandry.
 Enjoy great food including a Chicken Barbeque and Beef Barbeque.
 There will be Ice Cream, Fried Dough and much more.
-Live music under the tent featuring The Jimmy Jam band on Saturday, 3:30-6:30.
-Other musical acts to announced soon.
+Live music under the tent featuring The Jimmy Jam band on Saturday, 3-6 followed by the Cross-Eyed Cats Band, 6-9.
+Other musical acts to be announced shortly

 Garden Tractor Pull